laravel/docs/controllers.md

 Route::singleton('photos.thumbnail', ThumbnailController::class)->creatable();
 ```

-In this example, the following routes will be registered:
+In this example, the following routes will be registered.
+As you can see, a `DELETE` route will also be registered for creatable singleton resources:

 | Verb      | URI                                | Action  | Route Name               |
 |-----------|------------------------------------|---------|--------------------------|